 In the screenshot below, you can see how many of the profitability ratios listed above (such as EBIT, NOPAT, and Cash Flow) are all factors of a DCF analysis.
 The goal of a financial analyst is to incorporate as much information and detail about the company as reasonably possible into the Excel model.

 Thank you for reading this guide to analyzing and calculating profitability ratios.
-CFI is the official global provider of the Financial Modeling and Valuation Analyst designation and is on a mission to help you Advance Your Career.
+CFI is on a mission to help you advance your career.
 With that goal in mind, these additional CFI resources will help you become a world-class financial analyst: